bitshares/bitshares-ui/README.md

 ```

 ## Install
-Before launching the GUY you will need to install the npm packages for each subdirectory:
+Before launching the GUI you will need to install the npm packages for each subdirectory:
 ```
 cd cli; npm install
 cd ../dl; npm install